cloudflare/cloudflare-docs/content/workers/learning/debugging-workers.md

 {{<Aside type="warning">}}

-There is a bug associated with `wrangler dev` documented in the [Known issues section](/workers/platform/known-issues/#wrangler-dev).
+There is a bug associated with `wrangler dev --remote` documented in the [Known issues section](/workers/platform/known-issues/#wrangler-dev).

 {{</Aside>}}